Member and insurer access

 The Réseau places a singular importance on the quality of the courses completed by massage therapists looking to become members.
 Only graduates trained in massage therapy teaching centres recognized by the Réseau can be added to its member list without having to complete a theoretical and practical assessment.
 To be included in the list of acknowledged and certificated schools, these establishments have shown that they appropriately met the assessment criteria of the Réseau by successfully completing an audit process.
 Moreover, only recognized and certificated teaching centres can take part in the continuing education financial support program, the .

-Massage therapy teaching centres that want to have their teaching program recognized by this audit must have offered the training for at least 5 years and have their own premises.
+Massage therapy teaching centres that want to have their teaching program recognized by this audit must have their own premises.
 The business must be recognized as a teaching establishment by the provincial and federal governments.
 The training provided must also cover all the essential aspects of a massage therapy education.

 If they meet these basic criteria, they must then provide a number of documents that will be used to assess the quality of the teaching and educational materials provided to students.
 The audit committee will therefore study all important documents such as course plans, textbooks, assessment grids for theoretical and practical exams and other work tools given to students in the context of their course.